Prospective Graduate Students

 What is your mentorship style?

 I strive to provide my graduate students with supportive and individualized scientific, academic, and professional mentorship that is aligned with their values and goals.
-In general, I meet with graduate students every other week to check in about graduate program requirements, ongoing research projects, and any other collaboratively nominated topics.
+I meet with graduate students regularly to check in about graduate program requirements, ongoing research projects, and any other collaboratively nominated topics.
 I aim to provide graduate students with opportunities that will move them closer to their short- and long-term goals, including fostering community partnerships, conducting quantitative and qualitative data analysis, and contributing to scientific presentations and publications.
 I provide graduate students with regular oral and written feedback and ask that they provide candid feedback on my mentoring in return.

 Should I email you to express my interest in applying to your lab?